*This post may have affiliate links, which means I receive a commission when you buy. See my full disclosure.

 So let’s find out where to stay in Barcelona!
 First time?
 Perfect.
 Keep reading below!

 Below are the most popular and best neighborhoods for first-timers — keeping in mind proximity to attractions, lifestyle, and safety.
 You don’t have to worry about driving a car because Barcelona is a walkable city, and public transportation is one of the best in Europe.
-Click to jump down and see the NEIGHBORHOODS + HOTELS MAP below!
+Click to jump down and see a MAP OF BARCELONA NEIGHBORHOODS + HOTELS below!

 Which is the best neighborhood to stay in Barcelona?
 And which hotel?
 To start, let’s talk about the most touristic part of Barcelona called Ciutat Vella, a tight web of streets that’s rich in museums, historical monuments, Roman and Gothic architecture.
 The names of neighborhoods in Ciutat Vella overlap and can be confusing.
 This includes the Gothic Quarter, El Raval, Born (which is in La Ribera), Las Ramblas, and La Barceloneta.
 All are quite central except for La Barceloneta, so staying in these neighborhoods would be convenient.